DestinyObs/Ops-Doc/README.md

-### Tunneling Service Documentation
+### Tunnel Service Documentation

 ---

 ## Project Overview

 ### Objective:
-Develop an alternative tunneling service to `ngrok` and `serveo.net` that utilizes SSH reverse forwarding to provide dynamic public URLs for accessing local applications.
+Create a streamlined tunneling service as an alternative to `ngrok` and `serveo.net`, using SSH reverse forwarding to offer dynamic public URLs for local applications.

 ### Key Features:
-- **SSH Reverse Forwarding:** Allow dynamic port forwarding using SSH reverse tunneling.
+- **SSH Reverse Forwarding:** Securely forward local ports using SSH reverse tunneling.
-- **Proxy Management:** Properly manage HTTP/HTTPS proxy settings to forward traffic on port 80 and 443.
+- **Proxy Management:** Efficiently manage HTTP/HTTPS proxies to forward traffic on ports 80 and 443.
-- **Wildcard Domains:** Support a range of subdomains for tunneling, providing flexibility for users.
+- **Wildcard Domains:** Support a variety of subdomains for greater flexibility.
-- **Automatic Port Management:** Dynamically allocate available ports for reverse forwarding.
+- **Automatic Port Management:** Dynamically allocate and manage ports for reverse forwarding.

 ---